3 Tips To Lose Stubborn Belly Fat – AVOID these Popular Mistakes!

 Well, not because you can’t fit into your favourite dress or jeans.
 (Although that is an important sign you are adding weight).

-It’s also firm to touch compared to the more flabby subcutaneous fat.
+It’s also firm to the touch compared to the more flabby subcutaneous fat.

 If you are overweight, you can have excess amounts of both types; and having a lot of deep belly fat can expand your waist considerably.